“Why can’t I lose weight, Steve?”

 These are foods that take up a lot of space in our stomach and make us feel full.

-If we do this consistently, regularly, and without being miserable, we have a long term chance at losing weight and keeping it off.
+If we do this consistently, without feeling miserable, we have a really good chance of not only losing weight, but keeping the weight off.

-- High calorie, easy to overeat foods like bread, fries, pasta.
+- High-calorie, easy to overeat foods like breads, french fries, pasta, and pizza.

 - Candy, cookies, crackers, etc.